ajv-validator/ajv/README.md

 ## Contributing

-100+ people contributed to Ajv.
-You are very welcome to join by implementing new features that are valuable to many users and by improving documentation.
+More than 100 people contributed to Ajv, and we would love to have you join the development.
+We welcome implementing new features that will benefit many users and ideas to improve our documentation.

-Please do not be disappointed if your suggestion is not accepted - it is important to maintain the balance between the library size, performance and functionality.
-If it seems that a feature would benefit only a small number of users, its addition may be delayed until there is more support from the users community - so please submit the issue first to explain why this feature is important.
+At Ajv, we are committed to creating more equitable and inclusive spaces for our community and team members to contribute to discussions that affect both this project and our ongoing work in the open source ecosystem.

+We strive to create an environment of respect and healthy discourse by setting standards for our interactions and we expect it from all members of our community  - from long term project member to first time visitor.
+For more information, review our [code of conduct](./CODE_OF_CONDUCT.md) and values.

+### How we make decisions

+We value conscious curation of our library size, and balancing performance and functionality.
+To that end, we cannot accept every suggestion.
+When evaluating pull requests we consider:
+- Will this benefit many users or a niche use case?
+- How will this impact the performance of Ajv?
+- How will this expand our library size?

+To help us evaluate and understand, when you submit an issue and pull request:
+- Explain why this feature is important to the user base
+- Include documentation
+- Include test coverage with any new feature implementations

 Please include documentation and test coverage with any new feature implementations.